mathieueveillard/js-intro/Functions/README.md

 });
 ```

-Function declarations are [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting): one can invoke a function before its declaration, because JavaScript is a compiled language (just-in-time compiled, but still, compiled):
+Function declarations are [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting), meaning that one can invoke a function before its declaration, because JavaScript is an interpreted ([and also JIT-compiled language](https://blog.octo.com/dans-les-entrailles-de-javascript-partie-1/)):

 ```javascript
 it("Function declarations are hoisted", function() {